“What’s Rome’s word?” I asked.

 Sometimes I have the impression that my longing for freedom is getting even stronger the longer I live the way I do.
 The more time I spend being self-employed, the more time passes by since quitting my nine-to-five job (or should I say: nine-to-nine job?
 I was working in an communications agency), the more I realize how much freedom and self-determination mean to me.

-The freedom to take a long weekend when I want.
+The freedom to take a long weekend whenever I want.
 The freedom to be where I want to be.
 The freedom to do what I want.
 To not be confined to a 24-day (or less) vacation schedule.

 And–if you’re interested–it is something YOU could achieve, too!

 So yeah, I have the impression that my sense for freedom has been growing over the past years.
 One of the reasons might be seeing what is possible on a large scale–What is possible once you leave society’s boundaries or your job for a while.

 Life on your own terms

 And with realizing what’s possible, you start shifting gears.
 You start viewing things from a new, different perspective.
 You start feeling that you’re actually entitled to question the dictate of work most people in our Western world live in.
 That you’re entitled to question the things you do and take for granted.
 You start realizing that you’re freer than you have thought.

 I’m not suggesting that ‘freedom’ is the right word for everyone.
 For some of you it might be “family” or “travel” or one of a million other beautiful words.
 Freedom is just what captures my current way of life best, hopefully inspiring you to lead a life on YOUR very own terms.